Medical Policy: 09.01.02

 - Persons whose diabetes condition is unstable

-An outpatient diabetes self-management education program provided in South Dakota is limited to the following:
+An outpatient diabetes self-management training and education program provided in South Dakota is limited to the following:

 - No more than two comprehensive education programs per lifetime; and